 You are cordially invited to the Annual Meeting of Stockholders (the "Annual Meeting") of Checkpoint Therapeutics, Inc. ("Checkpoint" or the "Company"), to be held virtually at 10:00 a.m.
-Eastern Time, on Monday, June 12, 2023.
-The meeting can be accessed by visiting www.virtualshareholdermeeting.com/CKPT2023, where you will be able to listen to the meeting live, submit questions and vote online.
-At the meeting, the stockholders will be asked to (i) elect seven directors for a term of one year, (ii) ratify the appointment of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2023, (iii) approve an amendment to our Amended and Restated Certificate of Incorporation, as amended, to increase our authorized shares of common stock by 30,000,000 shares from 50,000,000 to 80,000,000, and (iv) approve an amendment to our Amended and Restated 2015 Incentive Plan, as amended, to increase the shares of common stock available for issuance thereunder by 3,000,000 shares from 3,000,000 to 6,000,000.
+Eastern Time, on Monday, May 13, 2024.
+The meeting can be accessed by visiting www.virtualshareholdermeeting.com/CKPT2024, where you will be able to listen to the meeting live, submit questions and vote online.
+At the meeting, the stockholders will be asked to (i) elect seven directors for a term of one year, (ii) ratify the appointment of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2024, (iii) approve an amendment to our Amended and Restated Certificate of Incorporation, as amended, to increase our authorized shares of common stock by 95,000,000 shares from 80,000,000 to 175,000,000, (iv) approve an amendment to our Amended and Restated 2015 Incentive Plan, as amended, to increase the shares of common stock available for issuance thereunder by 12,000,000 shares from 6,000,000 to 18,000,000, (v) approve, on an advisory basis, the compensation of our named executive officers, and (vi) approve, on an advisory basis, the frequency of votes for the future stockholder advisory votes on the compensation of our named executive officers.

-In accordance with the rules and regulations of the Securities and Exchange Commission, we are furnishing our proxy statement and annual report to stockholders for the year ended December 31, 2022 on the internet.
-You may have already received our "Important Notice Regarding the Availability of Proxy Materials," which was mailed on or about April , 2023.
+In accordance with the rules and regulations of the Securities and Exchange Commission, we are furnishing our proxy statement and annual report to stockholders for the year ended December 31, 2023, on the internet.
+You may have already received our "Important Notice Regarding the Availability of Proxy Materials," which was mailed on or about April , 2024.
 That notice described how you can obtain our proxy statement and annual report.
 You can also receive paper copies of our proxy statement and annual report upon request.